inayatkhosla/equitable-agriculture/README.md

         * `make docker-run` -  Make sure everything runs fine
         * `make build-lambda-package`
     - The last command will output a zip folder than can be uploaded to S3 for Lambda to read

+- If you'd like to pull data on other commodities or states, just update the arguments in scrape.py

 ### Services
 Visualizations of market conditions are demonstrated in VizDemo.ipynb